 This is easy: when I won my way with a scholarship into the University of Fine Arts in Budapest (the only place you could learn about fine arts in Hungary back then), I knew I had 5 years - well, 7 with the Master’s - of uninterrupted studying to do.
 I felt incredibly lucky, a golden era of long university years...

 "What do you want to achieve as an artist?"

 My ambition is… I would wish to reach a level of mastery so my pictures are considered alongside the artists’ I have great respect for.

 "What is the single most important thing art has given you?"

 "What regularly makes you smile?"

-Dancing sunshine on white walls reflecting from water, or through coloured glass...
+Dancing sunshine on white walls reflecting from water, or through gently moving leaves and coloured glass...